 MSc in Wild Animal Health

-This world-class specialist Masters course has produced over 190 graduates since its inception in 1994.
+This world-class specialist Masters course (with exit points at Certificate and Diploma) has produced over 208 graduates, originating from 49 countries, since its inception in 1994.
 It provides qualified veterinarians with a critical understanding of the management of wild animals and the epidemiology, treatment and control of wildlife disease.

 Over the last 30 years, interventions, for reasons of health, welfare and the conservation, of free-living wild animals have been undertaken with increasing frequency.
 Specialist veterinary expertise is required in order to assess and control the risk of accidental disease introduction to wildlife.